jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/machine-learning-hack/index.md

 bug-finding appetite?

-In this and upcoming articles, we are interested in the use of machine learning (`ML`) techniques to find security vulnerabilities in source code.
+In this and upcoming articles, we are interested in the use of machine learning (ML) techniques to find security vulnerabilities in source code.
 It is important to specify this since, as we will see, there are many other related, but different, approaches such as:

 - Automatically fixing vulnerabilities

-- Vulnerability detection (`VD`) in binary code
+- Vulnerability detection (VD) in binary code

-- `ML`-aided dynamic testing
+- ML-aided dynamic testing

-- Other automated techniques that don’t involve `ML`
+- Other automated techniques that don’t involve ML

 - Exploitability prediction

-The idea of using `ML` techniques for `VD` is not new.
+The idea of using ML techniques for VD is not new.
 There are papers on the matter as old as 2001.
 Here we’ll try to describe in simple
 terms: